 Do you ever wonder what factors insurance companies use to determine premiums for property insurance?
 Well, here are ten factors that could affect your premium:

-7. Credit score – a good credit score can now also assist you in reducing your home insurance premium as statistics show that those with a good credit score tend to make less insurance claims.
+A good credit score can now also assist you in reducing your home insurance premium as statistics show that those with a good credit score tend to make fewer insurance claims.

 – Written by our brokers Sunhee and Lori

 This blog is provided for information only and is not a substitute for professional advice.
 Please call our Morison Insurance brokers at 1-800-463-8074 for more information.